eaasglobal/docs/eaas token/what is for.md

 It **provides liquidity** in the staking, metaverse and defi framework.
 In the first interaction of the platform functionality, it is designed according to *ERC20* technology.
 We assume that the tokenomy of the token used in the EAAS framework **will grow** with increased sales and development of new DePIN hadrwares and Native Application features anf frameword.

-The $Depin Token made on the blockchain technology ERC20 is a **decentralized information** carrier and will be used in software on the EAAS Global framework, among other things, for *smart contract records*.
-Each $Depin Token unit represents within itself decentralized information that can be **exchanged peer to peer** or through appropriate **smart contract** mechanisms.
+The $DEPIN Token made on the blockchain technology ERC20 is a **decentralized information** carrier and will be used in software on the EAAS Global framework, among other things, for *smart contract records*.
+Each $DEPIN Token unit represents within itself decentralized information that can be **exchanged peer to peer** or through appropriate **smart contract** mechanisms.
 They are *homogeneous units*.
 Blockchain technology is such an undeniable carrier of value.
 Compliance with the ERC20 standard enables an entire ecosystem of contracts created under the utility for homogeneous tokens.
-The **primary utility** will be the ability to use the software if one has *more than the number of $Depin Token set in the tokenomy*.
+The **primary utility** will be the ability to use the software if one has *more than the number of $DEPIN Token set in the tokenomy*.

 ERC20 technology grew up with **Proof of Stake (PoS)** is a consensus mechanism where block validators are selected **based on the number of coins** they are staking.
 In this case, the term staking refers to *the act of validators committing funds to the system*.
 So, validators can only participate in the process of producing new blocks if they **lock their coins**.
 The PoS scheme was designed as an *alternative to the Proof of Work (PoW)* and, as such, presents a few advantages and disadvantages.
 On **PoW-based blockchains**, like Bitcoin, the validators (miners) can *only be rewarded* if they **find a valid solution** for a cryptographic puzzle.
 Such a solution is what makes them eligible to add the next block of transactions in the blockchain.